alxssa-b/Final-Project/README.md

 4. Generate income statement report (selecting start/end date)

 A few additional things that would be nice:
-- Differentiate AJEs from regular JEs
+- Differentiate AJEs from regular JEs, link
-- "help" command that shows commands available for use
 - Customize chart of accounts

-I'm opting to use C for this program because this project and its functionality will be largely procedural and I feel no need to go out of my way with OOP.

 Let's see how this goes!
 I'm very excited.
 I'll have to add a lot here later though.

+Will require use of sqlite3.